anbasile/emojiprediction/index.md

 # Motivation

+##

 - Previous models limited by binary classification and/or manual categorization
 - To detect emotion in text

 # Methodology

+## Training

-- Train on 1.2 billion tweet corpus and 64 commonly used emojis
+Train on 1.2 billion tweet corpus and 64 commonly used emojis
 ![Image of the 64 Emojis](./emoji_overview.png)

+## DNN structures

+Long Short-Term Memory and Skip-connections

+##

 # Conclusions